Oslandia/osm-data-classification/README.md

 ## How does it work?

-Several Python files to extract and analyze the OSM history data.
+There are several Python files to extract and analyze the OSM history data.
 Two machine learning models are used to classify the changesets and the OSM contributors.

 * Dimension reduction with [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis)
 * Clustering with the [KMeans](https://en.wikipedia.org/wiki/K-means_clustering)